 Abstract

-1) Introduction: Working donkeys (Equus asinus) are rustic animals used in rural communities as a means of transport and cargo.
-They are raised under grazing conditions, with precarious health management, conditions that favor the presence of severe parasitosis.
+Introduction: Working donkeys (Equus asinus) are rustic animals used in rural communities as a means of transport and cargo.
+They are raised under grazing conditions with precarious health management, which are conditions that favor the presence of severe parasitoses.
 The present study aimed to identify gastrointestinal parasites infecting working donkeys from the Colcha-Paruro district, Cusco, Peru, in October 2022.

-2) Material and Methods: A non-probabilistic convenience sampling method was employed, collecting fecal samples from 26 donkeys.
-The samples were taken to the Laboratory of parasitology, at the Universidad Nacional Agraria La Molina in isothermal boxes with ice packages.
-Once in the laboratory samples were analyzed using a modified flotation technique using salt-sugar solution, a modified McMaster method, and the Fluke Finder.
+Materials & Methods: A non-probabilistic convenience sampling method was employed, collecting fecal samples from 26 donkeys.
+The samples were taken to the Laboratory of Parasitology at the National Agrarian University of La Molina in isothermal boxes with ice packs.
+Once in the laboratory, samples were analyzed using a modified flotation technique using salt-sugar solution, a modified McMaster method, and the fluke finder.
 Coprocultures and the Baermann technique were performed to obtain infective larvae (L3) for morphological identification of strongyles.

 Keywords